reachjainrahul/testrepo/docs/networkpolicy.md

 The AppliedToGroup `8f0aae3c-5315-54d4-8a4d-6184398f6584` corresponds to the `appliedTo` field of the ANP.
 This group contains all the 3 ExternalEntity as the Group Members.
-The `cloud controller` will convert this AppliedToGroup into an `AppliedTo NSG` with NSG name as `nephe-at-8f0aae3c-5315-54d4-8a4d-6184398f6584` and it will attach this NSG to all the 3 VMs.
+The `nephe-controller` will convert this AppliedToGroup into an `AppliedTo NSG` with NSG name as `nephe-at-8f0aae3c-5315-54d4-8a4d-6184398f6584` and it will attach this NSG to all the 3 VMs.